-The rise of Roman “Chocolatito” Gonzalez has put the nation of Nicaragua right back on the boxing map, but in fact it was over 40 years ago that “El Flaco Explosivo,” Alexis Arguello, gave the country its first pugilistic hero.
-Arguello not only served as fistic inspiration to a swath of Nicaraguan youth, but was Gonzalez’s mentor, coach and friend before his death in 2009.
+The rise of Roman “Chocolatito” Gonzalez put the nation of Nicaragua on the boxing map again, but in fact it was over 40 years ago that “El Flaco Explosivo,” Alexis Arguello, gave the country its first pugilistic hero.
+Arguello not only served as fistic inspiration to a swath of Nicaraguan youth, but would in fact become Gonzalez’s mentor, coach and friend before Alexis’ death in 2009.
 Quite literally, without Alexis Arguello, there would be no Roman Gonzalez.

 When Arguello chopped down the great Ruben Olivares in 1974, he became Nicaragua’s first world champion and began an impressive eight-year run during which he fought 42 times, losing only once.
 Many a warrior fell before the punishing, surprising power that came from the slight frame that gave Arguello his nickname, “The Explosive Thin Man.”
 Widely admired for his class and sportsmanship, Alexis was one of boxing’s more famous faces with several of his title bouts broadcast on network television.
 On May 22, 1982, the victime du jour was, unfortunately, fellow nice guy Andy Ganigan.